cofoundry-cms/Cofoundry.Samples.SPASite/README.md

 - Using an Entity Framework DbContext to represent custom database tables
 - Executing stored procedures using `IEntityFrameworkSqlExecutor`
 - Integrating custom entity data with Entity Framework data access
-- Using the auto-updater to run sql scripts
+- Using the auto-updater to run SQL scripts
-- Email notifications & Email Templating
+- Email notifications & email templating
 - Registering services with the DI container

 #### To get started:

-1. Create a database named 'Cofoundry.Samples.SPASite' and check the Cofoundry connection string in the web.config file is correct for your sql server instance
+1. Create a database named 'Cofoundry.Samples.SPASite' and check the Cofoundry connection string in the app.settings file is correct for your SQL Server instance
 2. Run the website and navigate to *"/admin"*, which will display the setup screen
 3. Enter an application name and setup your user account.
 Submit the form to complete the site setup.
-4. Either log in and enter your own data or follow the steps below to import some test data
+4. Either sign in and enter your own data or follow the steps below to import some test data

 #### Importing test data: